Tag: Book Blog

 The books are discreetly hidden behind a vault, the key around the neck of his mentor.
 One day, he finds himself in the safe and makes the discovery that one of the books, has his name on it.

 The character development, plot progression and writing are tremendous.
-The plot twists are ingenious, and the characters are layered and compelling to read about.
+The plot twists are superb, and the characters are layered and compelling.
 I unfortunately cannot say too much as to why I enjoyed it, because it would spoil key components.

 I would definitely recommend this book if you like ‘practical fantasy’ but think anyone should read this, one of my unexpected five star reads of the year.